iwanders/micro_hap/README.md

 - Clean up error handling.n (snafu / thiserror?)
 - Correctly return HAP errors, instead of failing the BLE request.
 - Any errors currently drop the request instead of returning the correct HAP error code.
+- Figure out when `MaxProcedures` should be returned..
 - Figure out how values that proactively change work (like temperature sensor), how to notify?
 - When the state on the accessory changes, it is supposed to increment the global state number.
 - The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.